getify/You-Dont-Know-JS/async & performance/ch5.md

 ## SIMD

-Single instruction, multiple data (SIMD) is a form of "data parallelism," as contrasted to "task parallelism" like with Web Workers, because the emphasis is not really on program logic chunks being parallelized, but rather multiple bits of data being processed in parallel.
+Single instruction, multiple data (SIMD) is a form of "data parallelism," as contrasted to "task parallelism" with Web Workers, because the emphasis is not really on program logic chunks being parallelized, but rather multiple bits of data being processed in parallel.

 With SIMD, threads don't provide the parallelism.
 Instead, modern CPUs provide SIMD capability with "vectors" of numbers -- think: type specialized arrays -- as well as instructions that can operate in parallel across all the numbers; these are low-level operations leveraging instruction-level parallelism.